 What happens to a 401(k) when a non-spousal person is a beneficiary?
 You have two options.

-- Cash-out, Lump-Sum Distribution: The entire inherited 401(k) would be taxable income if this option is chosen.
+- Cash-out, Lump-Sum Distribution: The entire inherited 401(k) would be taxable if this option is chosen.
 The lump sum would be treated as ordinary income taxes.

 Estate Taxes